captionpoint/CaptionPoint-Server/public/freakshow.md

 And when they die (coughs) he buries their exotic bodies (cough) by the side of the road.
 ---
 template: noise
-Amalia has a coughing fit.
+Amalia has a coughing fit
 ---
 ## MR FLIP:
 I am not a bad man.